CARE & MAINTENANCE RECOMMENDATIONS

-Adhesive tape and other foreign substances such as, for example, adhesive and skin cream can soften the paint film and lead to flaking / discoloration
+Adhesive tape and other foreign substances such as, for example, adhesive, hand sanitizers and sunscreen creams and skin cream can soften the paint film and lead to flaking / discoloration

 Wood is a living material and therefore every piece of wood furniture is unique from the beginning and has a natural variation in pattern, color tone and luster.
 Direct sunlight will give permanent color and light differences in the surface, so expose the entire wooden surface to as much light.
 The wood is affected by, among other things, season, heat and humidity.